If you want to see the real China (not the touristy one), you should give this scavenger hunt a try.

 These are so cool and surprisingly more common than you think.
 Hint: You’ll find these usually at Buddhist Temples.
 It's lucky to rub the gold knob.

-The ground is considered to be dirty, so Chinese people never sit on it.
+Culturally, the ground is considered to be very dirty, so Chinese people never sit on it.
 They sit in a squat position so that they're almost touching the ground...but they're not.
-I never got good enough to squat down for longer than 2 minutes, but you’d fit right in if you can hold it for longer.
+I never got good enough to squat down for longer than a few minutes, but you’d fit right in if you can hold it for longer.
 I'm serious when I say this is professional level, and not something I thought I'd see in China.

 Rain or shine, you can always playing people playing a game of Chinese Chess.